KyleCurtis/bin/README.md

 # bin
-All of my scirpts.
-Currenly located in /usr/local/bin.
+A collection of scripts for my Linux machine.

+Location: /usr/local/bin